Publishing: Harold William Twyman becomes the Editor of UNION JACK (replacing Walter Shute) while Leonard Pratt takes over the SEXTON BLAKE LIBRARY.

 Notes: None at present.

-Notes: In Italy, a woman named Madame Stephanie steals a vial containing two grammes of Radium, the rarest and most deadly substance known, which has been untrusted to a young Englishman.
+Notes: In Italy, a woman named Madame Stephanie steals a vial that has been entrusted to a young Englishman.
+It contains two grammes of radium, the rarest and most deadly substance known.
 She takes it to her compatriot, Stranwitz, who conceals it in the hollow pearl of a necklace.
 When they find Granite Grant on their trail, the two criminals flee to London to meet with their leader, Doctor Konigstein.
 Unfortunately, at Charing Cross Station, the necklace is stolen by a petty thief, Jim Beck, who sells it to a Jewish pawnbroker named Isaac Jacobs.
 Beck finds himself being pursued by Stranwitz and, by accident, ends up asking Sexton Blake for help.
 The detective is initially reluctant to give aid to the thief but, after Beck is hit by a cab, he decides to investigate.
 Driving in the Grey Panther to Jacobs' shop, he finds that it has been burgled.
 Two men make a run for it and Tinker races after them only to find himself captured.
 Meanwhile, the detective discovers that the pawnbroker has been tied up.
 Once freed, Jacobs claims that the necklace has been stolen and complains about agonising pain in his hand.
 Blake takes him to a specialist who reveals that the shopkeeper is suffering from radiation burns.
 Blake borrows an electroscope and uses it to find the necklace which is still hidden in the shop.
 Later, at Baker Street, he is visited by Doctor Konigstein who gasses him and takes the necklace.
 When Blake recovers, he receives a telegram informing him that Tinker has been injured.
 While rushing to the address given, he bumps into Granite Grant.
-He then proceeds to the address where he finds himself in the hands of Konigstein who has discovered that the pearl containing the Radium has been removed.
+He then proceeds to the address where he finds himself in the hands of Konigstein who has discovered that the pearl containing the radium has been removed.
 The Doctor is holding Tinker captive and threatens to gas him to death unless the detective hands over the Radium.
 Blake refuses and, before Tinker meets an untimely fate, Granite Grant comes crashing to the rescue.
-The criminals are arrested and the Radium is returned to the British Government.
+The criminals are arrested and the radium is returned to the British government.

 Trivia: Strangely, Sexton Blake's rooms all seem to be on the ground floor in this story (in most tales they are on the first).